-25 Essential Things You Should Know About Harry Styles
+26 Essential Things to Know About Harry Styles

 Asked who it was harder to audition for, Nolan or Simon Cowell, Styles said on ITV's This Morning that it was probably Nolan, "in that he doesn't say anything.
 Like at all.
 He just sits in the darkness in the back of the room...
 It's so intense because you do the audition and go home and obsess over whether people liked you or not."

-At least he could rest assured that Nolan wasn't doing him any favors.
+At least he could rest assured that Nolan wasn't giving him special treatment.

 "I don't think I was that aware really of how famous Harry was," the director told the Associated Press.
 "I mean, my daughter had talked about him.
 My kids talked about him, but I wasn't really that aware of it.
 So the truth is, I cast Harry because he fit the part wonderfully and truly earned a seat at the table."